Lupin3000/Raspberry-PI-Tutorials/DNSAnalysis/readme.md

 # DNS Analysis with Raspberry PI

-Knowing which domains are being requested, means you knowing on which web pages the sensible information is on (_e.q. what content is from interest, credentials, etc._).
+Knowing which domains are being requested, means you knowing on which web pages the sensible information is on (_e.g. what content is from interest, credentials, etc._).
 It can also be used for further attacks.

 ## Objective